-In order to ensure the effective application of competition regulations, the CNC's approach tends to enlarge both practices falling under the scope of the concept of a cartel as well as the undertakings that can be considered responsible for antitrust infringements.
+To ensure the effective application of competition regulations, in its last decisions the former CNC enlarged both practices falling under the scope of the concept of a cartel as well as the undertakings that can be considered responsible for antitrust infringements.

-With regard to cartel cases, the CNC has adopted a broader concept of the term 'cartel' so as to cover, for instance, the exchange of information regarding future prices between competitors in the absence of a formal agreement.
+With regard to cartel cases, the former CNC adopted a broader concept of the term cartel to cover, for instance, the exchange of information regarding future prices between competitors in the absence of a formal agreement.

 In some cases, undertakings that participated in a cartel argued that their involvement in restrictive practices resulted from instructions or recommendations by a public authority.
-In this regard, the CNC has clearly stated that only restrictive practices resulting from the direct application of a law will be exempt from competition regulations.
-Restrictive actions arising from the exercise of administrative powers or encouraged by public authority will not be exempted.
+In this regard, the former CNC had clearly stated that only restrictive practices resulting from the direct application of a law will be exempt from competition regulations.
+Restrictive actions arising from the exercise of administrative powers or encouraged by a public authority will not be exempted.

-33 See judgment of 20 February 2009 of Civil Court No. 11 of Valladolid in Gullón et all/Acor; judgment by the Provincial Court of Madrid of 9 October 2009 in Nestlé España et ell/Acor; judgment of the Provincial Court of Madrid of 3 October 2011 (Nestlé España et al/Ebro Puleva SA) and the recent judgment of the Supreme Court of 8 June 2012 in Acor/Gullón et al.
+See judgment of Civil Court No. 11 of Valladolid of 20 February 2009 in Gullón et all/Acor; judgment of the Provincial Court of Madrid of 9 October 2009 in Nestlé España et ell/Acor; judgment of the Provincial Court of Madrid of 3 October 2011 in Nestlé España et all/Ebro Puleva SA) and the recent judgment of the Supreme Court of 8 June 2012 in Acor/Gullón et al.

-In particular, even in those cases in which the CNC has stated that public authorities were actively involved in the creation and development of the cartel, that circumstance did not imply a reduction of the imposed fine.34 In a recent case, the CNC held a public administration responsible for a cartel on the basis of its assertion that the entity had encouraged players active in a sector to participate in the cartel.
-Even in that case, the public authority was not sanctioned, and as a result the CNC declared its intention to subsequently hold public authorities to account in cases in which they play an active role in the restrictive practice, and to sanction them accordingly.
+In particular, even in those cases in which it was declared that public authorities were actively involved in the creation and development of the cartel, that circumstance did not imply a reduction of the imposed fine.
+Additionally, the former CNC declared its intention to hold public authorities liable in cases in which they play an active role in the restrictive practice, and to sanction them accordingly.
+In two recent cases, the former CNC for the first time imposed a sanction on a public authority for its involvement in a cartel infringement.